-The condensed consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States of America and present the financial statements of the Company and our wholly-owned subsidiary.
+The condensed consolidated financial statements are prepared in accordance with US GAAP and present the financial statements of the Company and our wholly-owned subsidiary.
 In the preparation of our consolidated financial statements, intercompany transactions and balances are eliminated.

 Development Stage Companies